 College scholarship opportunities abound.
 But limiting your search to national or institutional scholarships means your child is missing out on some great opportunities.
-There are many local organizations that offer funds to high school and college students in their area and have much less competition than those with a larger focus.
+There are many local scholarships from organizations that offer funds to high school and college students in their area and have much less competition than those with a larger focus.

 Finding these local scholarships requires some research, but the rewards make it well worth the effort.
 So, if you want to help your high school or college student track down some extra cash for tuition, books, or living expenses, here are some places to start.

 Many guidance offices are well aware of scholarships that are available in the local area, but it can be surprising how few students actually ask about the opportunities.
 So, if your child hasn’t taken a few minutes to sit down with a guidance counselor, it is a stop work making.

 In fact, some school districts even have foundations that provide funds to their students, so make sure your high schooler asks about these opportunities during the meeting.
 This is one area where it never hurts to take a minute and ask, as your child may be surprised by what they find.

 Also, you may be surprised to hear this, but some scholarship organizations still only use paper for applications.
 How do they market to students?
 They send the paper application to the guidance office!
 That means the only way for your child to find out about it is to go into the guidance office.